Biology

-MYP 4 Biology
+MYP 4 Notes

 Biomolecules are molecules that are vital for life processes.
 All living organisms require biomolecules to obtain energy, build cellular structures, carry out metabolic reactions, and store and transmit genetic information.